 When we think about our water infrastructure, what typically comes to mind are pipes and treatment plants.
 But rivers are at the heart of this infrastructure – rivers and streams provide critical natural infrastructure that keeps our communities and economy running.

 That’s why it is so important to keep our rivers clean and healthy.
 Our own health depends on it.

 The best way to learn about your drinking water is to contact your local utility.
 They can tell you about the source of the water, and how it is treated.

 Two-thirds of Our Drinking Water Comes from Rivers and Streams

 - If you live in Seattle, your water comes from the Cedar and Tolt rivers, where surrounding forests help protect water quality.

-- If you live in New York, your water comes from the Delaware River basin.
+- If you live in New York City, some of your water comes from the Delaware River basin.

 - The 3.2 million residents of Minnesota’s Twin Cities get their water from the Mississippi River.

 - Most of metro Atlanta’s 4.1 million residents get their water from the Chattahoochee and Flint rivers.